-Scoop out a small amount (like the size of a pearl) and spread on your face.
+To perform microdermabrasion at home, scoop out a small amount (like the size of a pearl) and spread on your face.
 Begin working in circles and spread over the entire face, avoiding the lip, eye, and nose area.
 Pay special attention to problem areas, such as acne scarring.
 Rinse well and follow with a moisturizer if desired.

 How Does It Work?